madskullberg/base-php-mysql-docker-compose/readme.md

 - git
 ```
 ## Use with Traefik:
-Set in docker-compose.yml in all services:
+Enable traefik in docker-compose.yml all services + mount Traefik container to Docker:
 > "traefik.enable=true"
-And mount a Traefik container